around-star/DyNeRF_nODE/README.md

 # DyNeRF_nODE
 <!-- Check-->

 We tackle the problem of 4D reconstruction and modeling of the underlying dynamics of a scene.
 We design a novel setup using NeRF and neural ODE.
 The NeRF learns the spatial information of a scene and the nODE learns the temporal information and the dynamics of the scene.
-Our setup can not only reconstruct the original scene, but
-* Extrapolates beyond the scene trajectory
-* Generalizes across different physical parameters (friction) of the scene
-* Generalizes across different initial condition (position, velocity) of the scene
+This setup enables:
+- **Reconstruction of the scenes:** Accurately recreating the dynamics of the scenes
+- **Extrapolation of the scenes:** Predicting the evolution of the dynamics beyond the training data.
+- **Generalization to different physical parameters:** For example, varying damping and friction.
+Trained on sparse values of these parameters, the model can generate novel trajectories for unseen values.
+- **Generalization to different initial conditions:** For example, varying the initial position and velocity of dynamic objects.
+Trained on sparse values of initial conditions, the model can generate novel trajectories for unseen configurations

 We curate three deterministic scenes with different number of stable points for our experiments.
 * **Scene1:** Pendulum (1 stable point)